mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

   collection and the generated `EF'`.
 If an error occurred, return the resulting `EF` with the error so that the caller may know what datakeys have already been created by the helper.

+Drivers MUST document that `createEncryptedCollection` does not affect any auto encryption settings on existing MongoClients that are already configured with auto encryption.
+Users must configure auto encryption after creating the encrypted collection with the `createEncryptedCollection` helper.

 Drop Collection Helper